lucidchin/IGME-235-Fall-2020/exercises/tetris-grid.md

 # Tetris Grid Exercise

-This exercise, is best done individually (so that everyone gets their hands on the code), but please consult with your neighbors freely to figure out how to do the steps below.
+This exercise is a little more step-by-step than past exercises...
+We provide you with more code to copy and paste than usual, but you still need to know about CSS Grid and an assortment of topics from Chapters 18 and 19.

 We want you to complete this particular exercise and **submit it to the appropriate Assignment item in myCourses when you're done**.
-You don't need to submit the previous Tetris-related exercises (the ones with floats and flexbox).

 Start with downloading the starter files located here:  [Tetris Grid Starter Files](tetris-grid-start-files.zip)